Not scared of ED and CBI, asserts JD(U) after dumping BJP | Politics

 JD(U) national president Rajiv Ranjan Singh alias Lalan, who addressed a press conference here to reply to the BJP’s charge of “betrayal”, accused the former ally of having deceived the coalition dharma “by weaning away our MLAs in Arunachal Pradesh, who were already supporting their government”.

 “Sushil Kumar Modi had alleged police assault when Lalu Prasad was the CM.
 He got himself bandaged but when Lalu challenged him to show his wounds he never agreed because that would have exposed him.
-He is a habitual liar,” alleged RJD national vice president Shivanand Tiwary.
+He is a habitual liar,” alleged RJD national vice president Shivanand Tiwary who has known Modi, Kumar and Prasad since the 1970s.

+To a question on Kumar having said that had Sushil Kumar Modi been around, things would not have come to such a pass between JD(U) and BJP, Lalan said: “It is true that old timers are being side-lined in the party so that the ideals espoused by Atal Bihari Vajpayee, L K Advani and Murli Manohar Joshi could be buried.
+Many state leaders of that period have been replaced with those who can ride on other people’s toes”.

+Lalan was also asked whether parting ways with the BJP would make the JD(U) vulnerable to alleged political vendetta through probe agencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)